 The 8th district is the most dangerous area, as well as Váci Street, where bag-snatching and pickpocketing frequently occur.

 Budapest is seen as one of the most beautiful cities in Europe and the world’s second-best city, so if you are willing to explore it, do not allow anything to destroy your journey.

 - Visas - Your valid passport is the necessary documentation during your stay in Hungary, in case it lasts less than 90 days.
 If you want to prolong your stay, you must register with the nearest Immigration Office.
 Nationals who have Schengen can stay in the country as much as they desire.

 - Currency - The Hungarian Forint is the official currency in Hungary.
-It is never advisable to exchange money in the street, since better exchange rates are in banks and you will not be deceived.
-Local currency is accepted in most of the services, although there are some places where it is possible to pay in Euros.
+It is never advisable to exchange money in the street since better exchange rates are in banks and you will not be deceived.
+The local currency is accepted in most of the services, although there are some places where it is possible to pay in Euros.

 - Travel Insurance - As it is advised in any other country in the world, a travel insurance policy is necessary before traveling abroad.
 In case of emergency, it is important to have it, because those situations cannot be predicted.